bozboz/jam/README.md

 ### 2.1.
 Types

 Entity types are the top level of the jam schema.
-They can essentially be thought of as models, or a logical grouping of models since the templates actually have the fields.
+They can essentially be thought of as models, or a logical grouping of models (todo:clarify), since the templates actually have the fields.
 Types are defined in service providers.
 Jam comes with a "Pages" type out of the box since most apps are going to need one.

-When you register a type you can give it a report, link builder, menu builder, search handler and entity.
+When you register a type (todo:clarify) you can give it (todo:clarify) a report, link builder, menu builder, search handler and entity.
 If any are left blank the default will be used.

 If you require nested sorting you should use the NestedType.